kiwix/kiwix-tools/docs/kiwix-serve.rst

 ``kiwix-serve`` is a tool for serving ZIM file content over HTTP.
 It supports serving a library containing multiple ZIM files.
-In a large library served by a ``kiwix-serve`` instance clients can look up/filter ZIM files of interest by words in their titles and/or descriptions, language, tags, etc.
+In a large library served by a ``kiwix-serve`` instance clients can look up/filter ZIM files of interest by words in their :term:`titles <ZIM title>` and/or descriptions, language, tags, etc.

 ``kiwix-serve`` provides a ZIM file viewer for displaying inidividual pages from a ZIM file inside the user's web browser (without downloading the full ZIM